Jump to Sections

-Why is the NCLEX Changing?
+Why is the NCLEX changing?

 The National Council of State Boards of Nursing (NCSBN) is responsible for creating the NCLEX and making sure that it correctly evaluates the competency of new nurses.
 Every three years, the NCSBN evaluates how well the NCLEX performs this evaluation, making changes if necessary.

-Computer Adaptive Testing
+1. Computer Adaptive Testing

-A correct answer will make the next question harder, while an incorrect answer will make it easier.
-The goal will be to achieve and maintain a certain level of difficulty so that the computer algorithm can evaluate your knowledge level.
+A correct answer makes the following question harder, while an incorrect answer makes it easier.
+The goal is to achieve and maintain a certain difficulty level so that the computer algorithm can evaluate your knowledge level.

-Existing Question Types
+2. Existing Question Types

 - Multiple choice – The most common form of NCLEX question, multiple choice questions, provide multiple answers to a question from which you must select the correct one.

-- Hot spot – While less common, hot spot questions will have you select a particular area in a graphic that answers the question.
+- Hot spot – While less common, hot spot questions have you select a particular area in a graphic that answers the question.

 - Graphic answer multiple choice – This is the same as normal multiple choice questions, but uses graphics or images as answers instead of text.